 The pandemic has dramatically accelerated these trends, leaving grocery retailers with little choice but to transform their people model.
 The upside?
 The sector can not only address these challenges but also drive sustainable competitive advantage with talent.

-How the grocery workforce
+How the grocery workforce is changing

 These trends have upended the grocery retail industry.
 Companies are being forced to reimagine and redesign grocery roles as physical and manual tasks have declined in importance and the need for technological and social skills, adaptability, and the ability to master various tasks continues to rise (Exhibit 1).